Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Guest

-consultations of this kind can be given by an MRI doctor (for this he was specially trained!)))
-And the treatment is prescribed by the attending physician who referred.
+consultations of this kind can be given by an MRI doctor (he was specially trained for this purpose!))) and treatment is prescribed by the attending physician who referred.

-A full examination is necessary - this is also an MRI of the brain (the cause of lateroventriculoasymmetry) and cervical of the spine (a decrease in blood flow through one of the vertebral arteries may not be congenital, but acquired as a result of osteochondrosis!)
+A full examination is necessary - this also includes an MRI of the brain (the cause of lateroventriculoasymmetry) and cervical spine spine (a decrease in blood flow through one of the vertebral arteries may not be congenital, but acquired as a result of osteochondrosis!)

 Post date: 25.06.2012 12:28